-As the weekly film critic for the internationally syndicated radio show Hollywood 360 Radio Network; she’s heard on 80 Salem Radio Network’s News/Talk stations, including WNYM-New York, KRLA-Los Angeles, WWRC-Washington DC, WGKA-Atlanta, WWTC-Minneapolis, WGUL-Tampa, WLSS-Sarasota, and KNUS-Denver, in addition to the international markets of Brussels and Vienna.
+As the weekly film critic for the internationally syndicated radio show Hollywood 360 Radio Network; she’s heard on 100 Salem Radio Network’s News/Talk stations, including WINDAM560-Chicago, WNYM-New York, WWRC-Washington DC, WGKA-Atlanta, WWTC-Minneapolis, WGUL-Tampa, WLSS-Sarasota, and KNUS-Denver.
 Her recent radio podcasts are here: Hollywood 360 Radio Podcasts.

 Sarah’s also taught a film criticism class in Chicago at Facets Cinémathèque for children ages 7-17.
 Her lengthy career (20 years) as a classroom teacher of gifted literature is a perfect match in critiquing children and family films.
-She holds a Master’s Degree is in Reading from Northern Illinois University.
+Her undergraduate degree includes a double major in Preschool and Elementary through Jr. High endorsement.
+Her coursework contains numerous Child Psychology and Child Development classes.
+She holds a Master’s Degree in Reading from Northern Illinois University.

-As a member of both The Chicago Film Critics Association and the Broadcast Film Critics Association, she attends the annual Critics Choice Awards ceremony in LA.
+As a member of both The Chicago Film Critics Association and the Critics Choice Association, she attends the annual Critics Choice Awards ceremony in LA.

-Serving on the Executive Board for Variety Children’s Charity of Illinois; the past nine years, Sarah has hosted the Variety IL fundraising event, the live telecast of the Academy Awards at a local theater.
+Serving on the Executive Board for Variety Children’s Charity of Illinois; the past ten years, (2009-2019) Sarah has hosted the Variety IL fundraising event, the live telecast of the Academy Awards at a local theater.
 The garnered funds help buy adaptive bicycles and wheelchairs for special needs children.

 Jessica is a Chicago area native who graduated from Indiana University with a Bachelor of Arts in Journalism.
 While in attendance, Jessica got her start as Entertainment and Fashion anchor at Indiana University’s Student Television (IUSTV) where she covered stories ranging from the latest fashions, beauty trends and current celebrity news.
 Her editorial work with the San Diego News Network also contributed to her journalistic foundation.